uccser/cs-unplugged/docs/source/developer/resources.rst

   :param request: HTTP request object (HttpRequest)
   :param resource: Object of resource data (Resource)
-  :rtype: A list of dictionaries for each page (list)
+  :rtype: A dictionary or list of dictionaries for each resource page.

     Each dictionary must contain the following keys/value pairs: